FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 {\bf Compartmentalization.} In this step, initially we start off with the sequence of variables with their corresponding tags exactly as written in \eqref{eqn:main:faqKblocks}.
 In particular, the sequence starts with $f$ free variables (whose tags are `free'), and then the $i$'th variable with tag $\oplus^{(i)}$ for $i=f+1,\dots,n$.
 For technical reasons, we add a dummy variable $X_0$ to the beginning of the sequence with a free tag too.
 So the sequence we start off with is the following

 The vertex $X_0$ is an isolated vertex of the hypergraph $\calH$.
-Now given a tagged variable sequence $\sigma$ and a hypergraph $\calH$, we build the tree by constructing a node $L$ containing all variables in the first tag block $L$ of $\sigma$.
+Now given a tagged variable sequence $\sigma$ and a hypergraph $\calH$, we build the tree by constructing a node $L$ containing all variables in the first tag block $L$ of $\sigma$, and node $L$ has a tag which is the same tag as that of its variables.
 This node $L$ will be the root of the expression tree.
 (The effect of the dummy variable $X_0$ is that, even if the original query has no free variable, the first block $L$ still has $X_0$ in it.)
 If $L$ contains all variables already, then naturally the tree has only one node.
 Otherwise, for each connected component $C = (\calV(C), \calE(C))$ of $\calH - L$ we construct a sequence $\sigma_C$ of tagged variables by listing all variables in $\calV(C)$ in exactly the same relative order as they appeared in $\sigma$.
 From the sequence $\sigma_C$ and the hypergraph $C$, we recursively construct the expression tree $P_C$.
 Finally, we connect all the roots of (sub)expression trees $P_C$ to the node $L$.
 This completes the compartmentalization step.
 After everything is done, we also remove the dummy variable $X_0$ from the expression tree $P$.
 If originally there was no free variable, the tree has an empty root node and the subtrees correspond to the connected components of $\calH$.
 (See Example~\ref{ex:intuition-semirings} and Figure~\ref{fig:semirings:compart}.)

 {\bf Compression.} Now, in the expression tree $P$ that resulted from the compartmentalization step, as long as there is still a node $L$ whose tag is the same as a child node $L'$ of the tree $P$, we merge the child into $L$; namely, we set $L := L \cup L'$, remove $L'$, and connect all subtrees under $L'$ to become subtrees of $L$.
 Repeat this step until no further merging is possible.
 (See Figure~\ref{fig:semirings:compress}.) \edefn Note that the compression step can make some nodes $L$ larger and the final tree $T$ shorter than the tree that resulted from the compartmentalization step alone.
 This step is crucial for getting the correct expression tree.
 If $\varphi$ is an instance of $\faqcs$, then $P$ is a tree of depth $\leq 1$ where the root node contains all free variables (if any) and its children (if any) contain the rest of the variables.